 As an Amazon Associate, I earn from qualifying purchases.
 The links below may be affiliate links.
 Please read my disclosure policy for more information.

-A mucus plug is a clump of mucus that accumulates in the canal of the cervix during early pregnancy.
-It keeps bacteria and infections out of your uterus and away from your baby.
+Cervical mucus or mucus plug is a clump of mucus that accumulates in the cervical canal during early pregnancy.
+It prevents bacteria and infections out of your uterus and away from your baby.

 It acts as a barrier between your vaginal area and the uterus, where the baby is.
 The mucus plug is a large piece of mucus that blocks your cervix’s entrance.

 The mucus plug will fall out as the cervix prepares for childbirth.
 In late pregnancy, this is a typical and common symptom.

 The production of the mucus plug is stimulated by the hormone human chorionic gonadotropin (HCG), which is produced by the placenta after implantation of the fertilized egg in the uterus.

 When Does the Mucus Plug Form During Pregnancy?

 The exact week in which the mucus plug forms can vary from woman to woman, but it typically happens within the first trimester of pregnancy.

 When the fertilized egg implants, the mucus plug begins to form.
 Glands secrete mucus in your cervix to produce the plug.
 It won’t fully develop until you’re around 12 weeks pregnant.

 What Causes Loss of the Mucus Plug in Pregnant Women?